-Substantial uncertainties and restrictions exist with respect to the interpretation and application of PRC laws and regulations relating to online commerce and the distribution of internet content in China.
+Substantial uncertainties and restrictions exist with respect to the interpretation and application of PRC laws and regulations relating to online commerce and provision of internet content in China.
 If the PRC government finds that the structure we have adopted for our business operations does not comply with PRC laws and regulations, we could be subject to severe penalties, including the shutting down of our website.

 Foreign ownership of internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
-The PRC government regulates internet access, the distribution of online information and the conduct of online commerce through strict business licensing requirements and other government regulations.
-These laws and regulations also include limitations on foreign ownership in PRC companies that provide internet content distribution services.
-Specifically, foreign investors are not allowed to own more than 50% of the equity interests in any entity conducting an internet content distribution business.
+The PRC government regulates internet access, provision of online information and the conduct of online commerce through strict business licensing requirements and other government regulations.
+These laws and regulations also include limitations on foreign ownership in PRC companies that provide commercial internet content services.
+Specifically, foreign investors are not allowed to own more than 50% of the equity interests in any entity conducting commercial internet content provision business.
 The Ministry of Industry and Information Technology, or the MIIT, issued the Circular on Strengthening the Administration of Foreign Investment in and Operation of Value-added Telecommunications Business, or the MIIT Circular, in July 2006.
-The MIIT Circular reiterated the regulations on foreign investment in telecommunications businesses, which require foreign investors to set up foreign invested enterprises and obtain business operating licenses for internet content provision, or ICP, to conduct any value-added telecommunications business in China.
-Under the MIIT Circular, a domestic company that holds an ICP license is prohibited from leasing, transferring or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.
+The MIIT Circular reiterated the regulations on foreign investment in telecommunications businesses, which require foreign investors to set up foreign-invested enterprises and obtain value-added telecommunication business operating licenses, or VATS Licenses, to conduct any value-added telecommunications business in China.
+Because commercial internet content provision is a value-added telecommunication business, foreign-invested enterprises that plan to engage in internet content provision business must obtain VATS Licenses for internet content provision business, or the ICP Licenses.
+Under the MIIT Circular, a domestic company that holds a VATS License, including the ICP license, is prohibited from leasing, transferring or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.